nicolas2192/OCR/README.md

 ## :computer: Technology stack
 Written in python 3.
 Main modules:

-**OpenCV** -> Image reading and processing
+**OpenCV** -> Image reading and processing.

-**TensorFlow** -> Model training and prediction
+**TensorFlow** -> Model training and prediction.

 Some additional modules used in this script: Matplotlib, Requests, NumPy.

 ## :camera: Image handling

 OpenCV is used to scan and process handwritten text.
 The word is broken down into letters and then passed one by one to the model predict function to determine each letter individually.

-Improve prediction accuracy by uploading pictures with high contrast, e.g. dark letters on light backgrounds.
-Go to data/test for some examples and get an idea of how images should look like.
+Prediction accuracy could be improved by uploading pictures with high contrast, e.g. dark letters on light backgrounds.
+Go to data/test for image examples.

-As a first step, the original image is cropped to remove unwanted noise at the edges, then it is passed to a threshold function and gets its colors inverted.
-Finally, contours are located using the findContour function and split into an array of individual letters.
+As a first step, the original image is cropped to remove unwanted noise at the edges, then it is passed through a threshold function, and lastly, its colors are inverted.
+Contours are located using the findContour function and split into an array of individual letters.
 Step-by-step process visualization is shown below.

 <p align="center">
   <img width="926" height="331" src="readme/steps.png">